wirecube/android_additive_animations/README.md

 A more complete example of both of these approaches can be found in the sample app in  `CustomDrawingFragment.java`.

 Of course you can combine both approaches - custom builder methods which animate properties.
-This is the recommended approach and is how everything provided by `AdditiveAnimator` was built.
+This is the **recommended approach** and is how everything provided by `AdditiveAnimator` was built.

-Both versions don't require a lot of code, and the few lines you have to write are almost always trivial.
+Both versions only require very little code, and the few lines you have to write are almost always trivial - mostly getters and setters.

+### Note:
-**Note**: There is a  breaking change when migrating from a version <1.5.0 to a version >= 1.5.0:
+There is a  breaking change when migrating from a version <1.5.0 to a version >= 1.5.0:
 Instead of subclassing `AdditiveAnimator`, you now have to subclass `SubclassableAdditiveViewAnimator` instead.
 Sorry for the change, it was necessary due to Java constraints (nesting of generics across subclasses) and improves interop with Kotlin (no more generic arguments required!).

+### Note
-**Note**: There is another breaking change when migrating from <1.6.0 to >= 1.6.0:
+There is another breaking change when migrating from <1.6.0 to >= 1.6.0:
 You have to implement a new abstract method (`getCurrentPropertyValue()`) when subclassing `BaseAdditiveAnimator`.
 This method is only called when using tag-based animations, instead of property-based ones.
 If your subclass does not use tag-based animations, you can simply  `return null;`.